 The Alzheimer Society of Canada offers a wide variety of free information sheets and brochures.
-To learn more, please visit our website at www.alzheimer.ca/brochures
+To learn more, please visit our website at alzheimer.ca/library

-Note: This information sheet provides guidance but is not intended to replace the advice of a health care professional.
-Consult your health care provider about changes in the person's condition, or if you have questions or concerns.
+Note: This information sheet provides guidance but is not intended to replace the advice of a healthcare professional.
+Consult your healthcare provider about changes in the person's condition, or if you have questions or concerns.